TeamWertarbyte/material-ui-chip-input/README.md

 ```shell
 npm i --save material-ui-chip-input@next
 ```
-**Note:** This is the version for Material-UI 1.0.0-rc.0 or later.
-If you are using Material-UI 1.0.0-beta, you should update to the latest version.
+**Note:** This is the version for Material-UI 1.0.0 or later.
 If you are still using Material-UI 0.x, you can use our [legacy version][legacy].

 ## Usage
 The component supports either controlled or uncontrolled input mode.
 If you use the controlled mode (by setting the `value` attribute), the `onChange` callback won't be called.